Rhubarb Pork Chop Casserole

 - 1 teaspoon ground cinnamon

 - In a large skillet, brown pork chops in oil; sprinkle with salt and pepper.
 Remove and keep warm.
-Mix 1/4 cup pan drippings with bread crumbs.
-Reserve 1/2 cup; sprinkle remaining crumbs into a 13-in. x 9-in. baking dish.
+Add butter to the drippings to melt; mix with bread crumbs.
+Remove from heat.

-- In a large bowl, combine the rhubarb, sugar, flour and cinnamon; spoon half over the bread crumbs.
+- In a large bowl, combine the rhubarb, sugar, flour and cinnamon; spoon into a greased 11x7-in. baking dish.
+Sprinkle crumbs over top.

 Not that great.
 I used frozen rhubarb and there was a lot of juice when thawed and I did not drain it.
 The juice from the rhubarb soaked into the cracker mixture and it became lumpy in spots because it was not evenly distributed.
 When baked the lumps were the consistency of old gummy jelly.
 Maybe I should have added the juice to the bread crumbs which would have evened it out and left more of a crumb mixture because, as Tayer said in the review below, there weren't enough drippings from the chops.
 I will try it again because I have more rhubarb in the freezer.
 I will also cut down on the cinnamon because my other half said it overwhelmed the other flavors.